adamsilver/mff/index.md

 ## Every form has a submit button

 You dumbass.
 You thought that removing a submit button would clean up the UI or some shit like that.
 You thought everyone has fucking Javascript, and that using it somehow makes you cool.

 I guess you also thought it was a good idea to do shit as the user is typing.
+Wrong.
+Get off the users back, and show some fucking respect.

-You are wrong, motherfucker.
-This form has a submit button, and guess fucking what, it's fucking clear what this form does and how to submit it, in every fucking browser known to man.
+This form has a submit button, and guess what?
+It's fucking clear what this form does and how to submit it, in every fucking browser known to man.

 ## Every field has a fucking label

-Call yourself a professional?
-You think some fields can forgo a label.
-No, idiot, see how every field above has a label, even a multiple field, like expiry date.
-Idiot.
-It's been known since like forever that every field needs a label, becuase it helps the user you dumbass.
+You think you're a designer?
+Then fucking learn how the web actually works.
+You think omitting labels, even if it's just once, is acceptable.
+No.

+See this form, it has a label for every field.
+And guess what, it helped your users, remember those fuckers?

 ## Every group of checkboxes or radios has a fieldset and legend